18 Tell-Tale Signs Someone Is Using Religion to Manipulate You

 1. They claim exclusive access to God.

 This manipulator positions themselves as the sole conduit to the divine.
 They assert that their interpretations or revelations are the only valid ones, dismissing other spiritual paths or perspectives.
-This exclusivity creates dependency, as followers believe they can’t connect with God without this person’s mediation.
+Exclusivity creates dependency, as followers believe they can’t connect with God without this person’s mediation.
 It’s a power play designed to elevate the manipulator’s status and control over other people’s spiritual lives.

 2. They use fear as a motivator.